scvalencia/UVACommandLine/README.md

 Saves all settings including account info and exits the program.

 ## TODO
-- Log in only once instead of logging in on every send
-- Supports more coding websites
-- Auto-retry submitting the solution (when UVA is down)
+- Use a queue of submissions whenever UVA is down
+- Get statistics of problem
-- Connects to UVAtoolkit
+- Allow to edit a source in the program
+- Autodetect solution's file
+- Be able to run it without using `python uva.py`, just `uva`
+- Detect files in the current folder
+- Allow to read a problem from the command line
-- Get statistics on a problem
+- Allow to open a problem in the web-browser

 ## Credits
 - UVA website
 - uHunt API
-- node.js
+- Python
+- Universidad de los Andes
+- CCPL (Colombian Collegiate Programming League)

 ## Contributors